DefTruth/lite.ai.toolkit/README.md

 # litehub
 `litehub` for onnxruntime/ncnn/mnn/tnn.
-What you see is what you get !.
+What you see is what you get!
 This library integrates some interesting models.
-I use them as practice cases when learning `mobile inference frameworks`.
+I use them as practice cases when I was learning some mobile inference engines.
 Most of the models come from `ONNX-Model-Zoo`, `PytorchHub` and `other open source projects`.
 All models used will be cited.
 Many thanks to these contributors.
 To be clear, I do not plan to maintain the library diligently, they are just examples of my practice, so I am not responsible for any bugs, nor do I plan to fix some of them.
 What you see is what you get, and hopefully you get something out of it.